pimutils/khal/doc/source/hacking.rst

 Code Style
 **********
-khal's source code should adhere to the rules laid out in :pep:`008`, with the exception of allowing line lengths of up to 100 characters if it improves overall legibility (use your judgement).
+khal's source code should adhere to the rules laid out in :pep:`008`, except for allowing line lengths of up to 100 characters if it improves overall legibility (use your judgement).
 This can be checked by installing and running flake8_ (run with :command:`flake8` from khal's source directory), which will also be run with tox and travisCI, see section above.